-- Added clarifying content to aid in determining eligibility. - Applicant The applicant shall be the homeowner and is responsible for paying a nonrefundable application fee and submitting eligibility photos. - Eligibility Photo Requirements The applicant shall provide clear and adequate documentation to IBHS to qualify for an evaluation, as required by the program.
+- Applicant The applicant shall be the homeowner who is responsible for paying a nonrefundable application fee and submitting eligibility photos. - Eligibility Photo Requirements The applicant will provide clear and adequate documentation to IBHS to qualify for an evaluation, as required by the program.
 This includes photos of all sides of the home, capturing key building features and the 0-5 Foot Noncombustible Zone.
 To qualify, all requirements for the desired designation level shall be met, including the 0-5 Foot Noncombustible Zone around the home and any attachments (e.g., decks). - Qualifying Dwelling Types The designation is available for a single-family detached home, a freestanding residential building occupied by one family, limited to three stories above grade.
-This also includes detached single-family factory built

-- modular homes on a permanent foundation that are designed, built, and sited to meet all local building code requirements. - Non-qualified Dwelling Types Manufactured homes, townhomes, multifamily housing, and nonresidential buildings are not eligible for a Wildfire Prepared Home designation. - Applicable Locations The home shall be in California or Oregon. - o The designation has strict no-exception requirements.
-Protected trees may disqualify some homes, and homeowners may need to work with neighbors and Homeowner's Associations (HOAs) to meet the 0-5 Foot Noncombustible Zone setback. - Designations cannot be granted for homes under active construction.
-All portions of the home and associated defensible space requirements must not be under active construction in order to receive designation.
+This also includes a detached single-family factory-built modular home on a permanent foundation that is designed, built, and sited to meet all local building code requirements. - Non-qualified Dwelling Types - Manufactured homes, townhomes, multifamily housing, and nonresidential buildings are not eligible for a Wildfire Prepared Home designation. - Applicable Locations - The home shall be in California or Oregon. - The designation has strict no-exception requirements.
+Protected trees may disqualify some homes, and homeowners may need to work with neighbors and Homeowners Associations (HOAs) to meet the 0-5 Foot Noncombustible Zone setback. - Designations cannot be granted for homes under active construction.
+All home components and defensible space requirements shall be complete to receive designation.